microsauce/gravy/README.md

 Enterprise (the meat-and-potatoes).
 Script applications in Groovy, JavaScript, CoffeeScript, and/or Ruby and benefit from the productivity and features that each language provides.

-Gravy is influenced by Sinatra, express.js and the 'web-fragment' concept defined in the Servlet 3.0 spec.
+Gravy is influenced by Sinatra and express.js style routing.
 Here is a taste:
-===

 Hello Groovy:
 ```groovy